-Abstract.
-Our purpose is to determine the effect of replacing geometrical ray-theory in surface wave tomography with a tomographic method based on scattering theory.
-We describe a method of surface wave tomography that is based on a simplified version of the scattering sensitivity kernels that emerge from the Born or Rytov approximations in which surface wave travel times are a weighted average of phase or group slowness over the first Fresnel-zone of the wave.
-We apply this "diffraction tomography" to Rayleigh and Love wave group velocity measurements to produce group velocity maps from 20 s - 150 s period on a $2^{\circ} \times 2^{\circ}$ grid globally.
-Using identical data and damping, we also produce maps using "Gaussian tomography" which is based on ray-theory with intuitive Gaussian smoothing constraints.
-Significant differences in the amplitude and geometry of the imaged features appear primarily at long periods, but exist even in the short period maps in regions where average-path lengths are greatest.
-Diffraction tomography, therefore, is significant in most oceanic regions at all periods, but it is also important on continents at long periods.
-On average, diffraction tomography for Rayleigh waves produces larger velocity anomalies in a discrete period-dependent band of spherical harmonic degrees (e.g., at 150 s, for 10 $~\leq~\ell~\leq~30,$ but at 20 s, for 20 $\leq \ell \leq$ 55).
-The diffraction and Gaussian tomography maps also decorrelate, on average, past a critical spherical harmonic degree (e.g. at 150 s, $\ell~\geq\sim~18;$ at 100 s, $\ell~\geq\sim~30;$ at 50 s, $\ell~\geq\sim~45;$ at 20 s, $\ell~>~60).$ Resolution estimates that emerge from diffraction tomography are systematically greater than those from Gaussian tomography.
-Finally, mantle features inferred from diffraction tomography tend to have larger amplitudes and extend deeper than those from Gaussian tomography.
-D R A F T January 23, 2002, 8:18am
+[1] We determine the effect of replacing geometrical ray theory in surface wave tomography with scattering theory.
+We describe a tomographic method based on a simplified version of the scattering sensitivity kernels that emerge from the Born or Rytov approximations in which surface wave travel times are a weighted average of phase or group slowness over the first Fresnel zone of the wave.
+We apply this "diffraction tomography" to Rayleigh and Love wave group velocity measurements to produce group velocity maps from 20 to 150 s period on a $2^{\circ} \times 2^{\circ}$ grid globally.
+Using identical data and damping parameters, we also produce maps using "Gaussian tomography" which is based on ray theory with intuitive Gaussian smoothing constraints.
+Significant differences in the amplitude and geometry of the imaged features appear primarily at long periods but exist even in the short-period maps in regions where average path lengths are large.
+Diffraction tomography, therefore, is significant in most oceanic regions at all periods, but it is also important on continents at long periods at least.
+On average, diffraction tomography produces larger velocity anomalies in a period-dependent band of spherical harmonic degrees, and diffraction and Gaussian tomography maps decorrelate past a critical spherical harmonic degree that also depends on period.
+The widths of resolving kernels that emerge from diffraction tomography are systematically larger than those from Gaussian tomography.
+Finally, mantle features inferred from diffraction tomography tend to have larger amplitudes and extend deeper than those from Gaussian INDEX TERMS: 7218 Seismology: Lithosphere and upper mantle; 7255 Seismology: Surface waves and free oscillations; 7260 Seismology: Theory and modeling; KEYWORDS: surface waves, lithosphere, upper mantle, diffraction, Fresnel zone, tomography